Svehla/openapi-typed-express/readme.md

-# typed-express-wrapper
+# swagger-typed-express-docs

-Typed-express-wrapper keep you simple document your endpoints with just one single source of truth which
+swagger-typed-express-docs keep you simple document your endpoints with just one single source of truth which

 - infer static typescript types out of the box
 - generate Swagger API documentation out of the box